beixiyo/web-share/README.EN.md

 Enable **LAN** file transfer directly in browsers, no server collects information, making browsers great again!!

 **Note**: On mobile devices, selecting a file may close the connection and cause the page to refresh.
 Therefore, try to select files quickly on mobile and avoid choosing too many at once.
+The computer, as the sender, can provide the fastest transmission speed.

 ## ✨ Core Feature Highlights